intercloud/gobinsec/README.md

 You can set *-strict* flag on command line so that vulnerabilities without version are considered matching vulnerability.
 In this case, you should check vulnerability manually and disable it in configuration file if necessary.

+You can pass more than one binary on command line.
+In this case, there will be cache on calls to NVD database.

 ## Configuration

 You can pass configuration on command line with `-config` option: